Skip to content

 The Cathar castles

-Most of them occupying spectacular sites perched high on top of rocky mountains with breathtaking views, give testimony of the force of this medieval religious sect, which has its followers to this day.
-Peyrepertuse is the biggest and Lastours the most stunning of the castles.
+Most of the cathar castles occupy spectacular sites and are perched high on top of rocky mountains with breathtaking views.
+Peyrepertuse is the biggest and best preserved castle and Lastours the most stunning.

 The Pyrenees